lf-edge/ekuiper/docs/en_US/guide/sources/builtin/edgex.md

    cd path_to_eKuiper_directory/bin
    ```

-2. Use the `create` command to create a rule, specifying the MQTT connector as its source, for example: <!--the command need to be further confirmed-->
+2. Use the `create` command to create a rule, specifying the EdgeX connector as its source, for example: <!--the command need to be further confirmed-->

    ```bash
    bin/kuiper CREATE STREAM demo'() with(format="json", datasource="demo" type="edgex")'